jordancaraballo/jordancaraballo.github.io/_publications/2024-anomaly-detection-for-the-roman-space-telescope-wide-field-instruments-science-data-processing-pipeline.md

 date: 2024-01-01
 venue: "Software and Cyberinfrastructure for Astronomy VIII"
 paperurl: ""
-citation: "Horton, Paul, Memarsadeghi, Nargess, Caraballo-Vega, Jordan A (2024).
-"Anomaly detection for the Roman Space Telescope wide field instrument’s science data processing pipeline." <i>Software and Cyberinfrastructure for Astronomy VIII</i>."
+citation: 'Horton, Paul, Memarsadeghi, Nargess, Caraballo-Vega, Jordan A (2024).
+"Anomaly detection for the Roman Space Telescope wide field instrument’s science data processing pipeline." <i>Software and Cyberinfrastructure for Astronomy VIII</i>.'
 ---

 This publication describes research work presented by Horton, Paul, Memarsadeghi, Nargess, Caraballo-Vega, Jordan A. See the venue for full details.